 * After the train ride, stop by the Domestic Goddess Boutique!
 It’s just a block away and I got a super cute purse!

 16. Visit the Lincoln Boyhood National Memorial, Lincoln State Park and see historical sites from where Abraham Lincoln lived for 14 years of his childhood.
 Visit the Spencer County Visitors Bureau for more information.
 (Cost: FREE!)

 17. Enjoy the Santa Claus Christmas Parade – the parade starts at Holiday World and was held on Dec 11 in 2021 – so keep in mind – it’s a couple of weeks before Christmas.
 (Cost: FREE)

 18. Tour the Holiday Lights at Twilight at the Wilstem Wildlife Park!
 We came across Wilstem Wildlife Park on our drive from Cincinnati to Santa Claus – it’s about an hour away.
-They have a holiday light show which we were going to attend.
-But – since it’s an hour away – we decided to skip the light show and just do the drive through safari tour on our way home.
+They have a holiday light show which we missed.
+We did hit the drive through safari tour on our way home.
 It was so fun!
 (Cost: Tickets start at $17, cup of food is $3)

 One thing I really liked is that nearly all the animals have free roam of very large areas.
 The bear area was especially cool and we met with their handler Jeff.
-He’s had shows on Discover+ and more and the bears are sort of Hollywood stars as they’ve been in several movies, etc. Jeff is available during the tour for as much Q&A as you can come up with!
+He’s had shows on Discovery+ and more.
+The bears are pretty much Hollywood stars as they’ve been in several movies, etc. Jeff is available during the tour for as much Q&A as you can come up with!